justinknguyen/BeatBind/README.md

 After downloading the `.zip` folder, extract the contents somewhere on your computer.

-\*If you extracted it to your Program Files folder, you'll need to run the app in admin mode to be able to write and save your settings and token.
+\*If you extracted it to your `Program Files` folder, you'll need to run the app in admin mode to be able to write and save your settings and token.
+I recommend placing it somewhere else.

 The app requires the user to input three fields: